one-among-us/data/people/Mio/page.en.md

 In life, she liked to play *Minecraft* and *Karbel Space Program*.
 After all these years, she became a gentle big sister to many people.

-She sufferred major depression disorder throughout the last year of her life.
+She suffered major depression disorder throughout the last year of her life.
 Although she was pushed to suicide several times, she still tried to live as happily as she could.
 She made many friends and built up many relationships in that year alone: